FuckingNode/fuckingnode.github.io/docs/learn/errors.md

 Errors that are probably our fault for writing bad code.
 These errors are extremely unlikely to appear, but they're worth documenting.

-### Non existent app path

-`Internal__NonexistentAppPath`

-Almost impossible, unless we make a mistake and don't realize until release.
-Happens if somewhere in the code we reference a path to an internal config file that doesn't exist.

-### Improper assignment

-`Internal__ImproperAssignment`

-Happens if the CLI attempts to proceed with actions that are unsupported with the current project environment.
-Technically an Interop error should take precedence, making this nonexistent, but sometimes the TS compiler won't shut up, so this error is a thing.

 ### Invalid embedded file

 `Internal__InvalidEmbedded`

-If a developer references a file embedded within the binary that's indeed not embedded within the binary, this error happens.
+If FuckingNode references a file embedded within the binary that's indeed not embedded within the binary, this error happens.

 ### Lazy

 `Internal__Lazy`

-If we're lazy to implement a feature but want to quickly make a release for whatever reason, instead of removing references to the feature we'll show this error, indicating we were indeed lazy to implement it.
-As of now it's impossible (no code leads to it), but as we get bigger ideas for major releases you MIGHT get to see it once.
+More casual way to call a "NotImplemented" error.
+If we're lazy to finish a feature or can't finish it on time to fullfil our [release schedule](https://github.com/FuckingNode/FuckingNode/blob/master/RELEASE_SCHEDULE.md), instead of removing references to the feature we'll make it trigger this error, indicating we were indeed lazy to implement it.

 ## External errors

+!!! warning
+    This category will be removed by version 5.1, and these errors will be moved somewhere else.

 Errors that depend on something external.